njdbickhart/labnotes/project_notes/assembly_projects/Notes_20181214_dbick_red_clover_assembly.md

 module load canu/1.8 java/64/1.8.0_121
 sbatch --nodes=1 --ntasks-per-node=20 --mem=64G -p medium --wrap="canu -p clover_hen_full -d clover_hen_full genomeSize=420m correctedErrorRate=0.120 'corMhapOptions=--threshold 0.8 --num-hashes 512 --ordered-sketch-size 1000 --ordered-kmer-size 14' 'gridOptions=-p medium' -nanopore-raw ./*/*.fastq"
 ```

+OK, the output of the unitiging program appears to show a much lower coverage than expected.
+Only 36% of reads as "unique" and 13 X coverage at that!
+I'm going to let the current run finish, but Serge told me that there's another method to try to fix the input data: manual correction prior to another round of manual correction.

+His suggestion is to run with "-correction corMhapSensitivity=high corMinCoverage=0 corOutCoverage=100" and then use the output reads in the full pipeline run afterwards (same settings).

+He didn't see any signs of heterozygosity or other issues.